The Board of Certification of Public Health Inspectors (BoC)

 - The delivery of public health services in times of a public health emergencies.

 - Planning public health initiatives Identifying needs, and promoting, mentoring, and championing initiatives within the profession of environmental public health professionals and future committees of retired public health professionals.

 - Supporting CIPHI’s vision, mission, and values.

-- Developing enhanced services and benefits for retired CIPHI members
+- Develop enhanced services and benefits to retired CIPHI members.

-- Encouraging and supporting CIPHI efforts to re-establish a Quebec branch and the use of the CPHI(C) certification by employers at all levels in the province
+- Encouraged and supported CIPHI efforts to re-establish a Quebec branch and the use of the CPHI(C) certification by employers at all levels in the province.

-- Advocating for a stamp to be issued by Canada Post and a coin to be issued by the Canadian Mint to celebrate the 100th year of the institute in 2013
+- Advocated for a stamp to be issued by Canada Post and a coin to be issued by the Canadian Mint to celebrate the 100th year of the institute in 2013.

-- Leading the initiative to create a History of Public Health Inspection in Canada document
+- Lead the initiative to create a History of Public Health Inspection in Canada document.

-- Supporting Canadian Public Health Association projects to celebrate its 100th Anniversary in 2010
+- Supported projects lead by the Canadian Public Health Association to celebrate its 100th Anniversary in 2010.

 Pamela Scharfe (Chair)

 For past Senator Forum newsletters and AGM committee reports, see Association documents.